orbitalquark/textadept/doc/manual.md

 Unpack the archive anywhere.

-If you downloaded the set of language modules, unpack it where you unpacked the Textadept archive.
+If you downloaded the extra set of modules, unpack it where you unpacked the Textadept archive.
 The modules are located in the */path/to/textadept_x.x/modules/* directory.